Herbie Hancock

-Herbert Jeffrey Hancock (born April 12, 1940) is an American jazz pianist, keyboardist, bandleader, and composer.
-Hancock started his career with trumpeter Donald Byrd's group.
-He shortly thereafter joined the Miles Davis Quintet, where he helped to redefine the role of a jazz rhythm section and was one of the primary architects of the post-bop sound.
-In the 1970s, Hancock experimented with jazz fusion, funk, and electro styles, using a wide array of synthesizers and electronics.
-It was during this period that he released perhaps his best-known and most influential album, Head Hunters.
+Herbert Jeffrey Hancock (born April 12, 1940) is an American jazz musician, bandleader, and composer.
+He started his career with trumpeter Donald Byrd's group.
+Hancock soon joined the Miles Davis Quintet, where he helped to redefine the role of a jazz rhythm section and was one of the primary architects of the post-bop sound.
+In the 1970s, he experimented with jazz fusion, funk, and electro styles using a wide array of synthesizers and electronics.
+It was during this time that he released one of his best-known and most influential albums, Head Hunters.

 Hancock's best-known compositions include "Cantaloupe Island", "Watermelon Man", "Maiden Voyage", and "Chameleon", all of which are jazz standards.
-During the 1980s, he enjoyed a hit single with the electronic instrumental "Rockit", a collaboration with bassist/producer Bill Laswell.
-Hancock has won an Academy Award and 14 Grammy Awards, including Album of the Year for his 2007 Joni Mitchell tribute album River: The Joni Letters, becoming only the second jazz album to win the award after Getz/Gilberto in 1965.
+During the 1980s, he had a hit single with the electronic instrumental "Rockit", a collaboration with bassist/producer Bill Laswell.
+Hancock has won an Academy Award and 14 Grammy Awards, including Album of the Year for his 2007 album River: The Joni Letters, a tribute to his friend Joni Mitchell.
+In 2024, Neil McCormick of The Daily Telegraph ranked Hancock as the greatest keyboard player of all time.
+In 2025, he received the Polar Music Prize.

 Since 2012, Hancock has served as a professor at the University of California, Los Angeles, where he teaches at the UCLA Herb Alpert School of Music.
-He is also the chairman of the Herbie Hancock Institute of Jazz (formerly known as the Thelonious Monk Institute of Jazz until 2019).
+He is also the chairman of the Herbie Hancock Institute of Jazz (known as the Thelonious Monk Institute of Jazz until 2019).

 Early life

-Hancock was born in Chicago, the son of Winnie Belle (née Griffin), a secretary, and Wayman Edward Hancock, a government meat inspector.
+Hancock was born in Chicago, Illinois, the son of Winnie Belle (née Griffin), a secretary, and Wayman Edward Hancock, a meat inspector for the government.
 His parents named him after the singer and actor Herb Jeffries.
-He attended Hyde Park High School.
-Like many jazz pianists, Hancock started with a classical education.
-He started playing piano when he was seven years old, and his talent was recognized early.
-Considered a child prodigy, he played the first movement of Mozart's Piano Concerto No. 26 in D Major, K. 537 (Coronation) at a young people's concert on February 5, 1952, with the Chicago Symphony Orchestra (led by CSO assistant conductor George Schick) at age 11.
+Hancock attended Hyde Park High School in Chicago.
+Like many jazz pianists, Herbie began with a classical education.
+He started playing piano when he was seven years old, and his talent was recognized when he was young.
+Considered to be a child prodigy, he played the first movement of Mozart's Piano Concerto No. 26 in D Major, K. 537 (Coronation) at a young people's concert on February 5, 1952, with the Chicago Symphony Orchestra (led by CSO assistant conductor George Schick) at the age of 11.

-Throughout his teens, Hancock never had a jazz teacher; however, he developed his ear and sense of harmony by listening to the records of jazz pianists such as George Shearing, Erroll Garner, and Oscar Peterson.
-He was also influenced by records of the vocal group the Hi-Lo's.
+Throughout his teens, Herbie Hancock never had a jazz teacher; he developed his ear and sense of harmony by listening to the records of jazz pianists including George Shearing, Erroll Garner, Bill Evans, and Oscar Peterson.
+Hancock was also influenced by records of the vocal group the Hi-Lo's.
 In his words: